ZoharGalili/65MX_PCB/QMK_Files/readme.md

 # QMK Firmware Files

-## put this "the65" folder QMK's "keyboards" directory
+## put this "the65" folder in QMK's "keyboards" directory